mosip/documentation/docs/partner-management-portal.md

 ## Auth Policy

-* By default, on clicking Auth policy, the screen displays the list of existing auth policies.
+ By default, on clicking Auth policy, the screen displays the list of existing auth policies.

 ![](_images/pms-auth-policy.png)

-* **To create an Auth policy**,
+### To create an Auth policy

   1. Click **Auth Policy -> Create Policy**.
   2. Add the Name and Description.
   3. From the dropdown, select the Policy Group.